AdrianAntico/AutoQuant/README.md

 <code>multiplot()</code> is useful for displaying multiple plots in a single pane.
 I've never had luck using grid so I just use this instead.

 <code>FakeDataGenerator()</code> I use this to create fake data for the examples in the function help files

+<code>DeleteFile()</code> If you are on a windows machine, you can use this functio to delete a file such that you don't have to delete it again from the recycle bin.

+<code>PrintToPDF()</code> You can have plots or tables printed to pdf with this function.
+It will manage the grDevices for you.

 </p>
 </details>